Is Jamaica Safe to Visit? Here’s What You Really Need to Know (Updated with 2025 Travel Advisory Info)

 Someone who recently stayed at an all-inclusive hotel gave me a report that a staff member not only “insisted on going with her to a nearby pharmacy but even went inside with her to make sure the workers did not cheat her.”

-Come on.
-The items are on the shelf with the prices displayed.
+Most pharmacies in Jamaica have clearly marked prices and transparent tax rates, so there’s rarely any confusion.
 The tax rate on most items in Jamaica is 15%.
 The total is simple Mathematics.

 Yet, this employee made this woman feel so “safe” and “cared for” and of course got a hefty “undeserved” tip!